 recommends that we follow the middle path in life, not veering to either

 extreme, then illustrates it with some very ascetic examples -- virtually

-working enough to support ourselves for the immediate, etc.
+survival, working only enough to support ourselves for the short term, etc.

-It's clear first of all that the middle path is not the path for the average person.
+It's clear first of all that the middle path is not the path for the average

-need, while some are content to break even, we tend to think of the middle as only
+while some are content to break even, we tend to think of the middle as only

 Further, we've become ingrained with the notion that success in life is

 amount of income is "enough" -- and at that point we need earn no more.
 I

 know from my own experiences, when I and my family picked up to move to

 Israel -- sacrificing a decent, secure position in the high-tech sector in

 the process, a question I was hit with was, "Oh, do you have a good job

 offer waiting for you?"
 To many it was almost incomprehensible that I was

 sacrificing a good position and moving for reasons other than -- and in

 The Rambam, however, posits a much simpler definition for "average"